We're going to try to make it easier in many ways. On this blog we will explain what we've learned as kidney recipients and kidney donors.

 Many factors weigh into the success of each patient's personal Kidney Quest.
 Webpage and social media design and message clearly are very important but the biggest differentiator appears to be the patient’s and their team's own efforts in getting the word out.
 Having a supporting team of family and friends eases that burden.

-All of our successful Kidney Quests are marked by aggressive and continued social media campaigns.
-Conversely, most of the Kidney Quests that are languishing are marked by minimal efforts to apply the powers of social media to finding a donor.
+Many of our successful Kidney Quests are marked by aggressive and sustained social media campaigns.
+Conversely, most of the Kidney Quests that are languishing are marked by lesser efforts to apply the powers of social media to finding a donor.

 And People make Mistakes:

 1. Who are you?
 Inquiring minds want to know.
 Potential donors usually want to know too.